AbramsGroup/HTPolyNet/_sources/index.rst.txt

 Citation
 ========

-When using HTPolyNet in published work, please cite :cite:t:`Huang2023`.
+When using HTPolyNet in published work, please cite :cite:t:`Huang2023`, along with the main GAFF paper :cite:t:`Wang2004DevelopmentField` and the two main Gromacs papers :cite:t:`Berendsen1995` and :cite:t:`Abraham2015`.

 Indices and tables